-I can hardly believe that I am standing here to say this today.
+I can hardly believe I am standing here to say this today.
 It relates to the junior bondholders of Anglo Irish Bank who were given the full value of their bonds from the Irish Bank Resolution Corporation, IBRC, to the value of €270 million.
-Those are the banks that we have already paid €35 billion, between Anglo Irish Bank and Irish Nationwide.
+Those are the banks that we have already paid €35 billion, between Anglo Irish Bank and Irish Nationwide Building Society.
 People right across the State have paid that money.
-The payments are not alone made by the current population but those who will be born in the future, and they will have to pay it for many years to come.
+The payments are not alone made by the current population but those who will be born in the future and they will have to pay it for many years to come.
 That is completely unacceptable.

 We were told time and again, including by my own county man, Deputy Enda Kenny, and by Deputy Burton, that it would never happen, that junior bondholders would not be paid, yet now we see they are being paid.
 The problem I have is that the Government has clearly not explored all of the legal options available to it to stop the payments being made.
 The junior bondholders are gamblers, speculators and hedge funds.
 It is very clear to me that they are being put before the interests of citizens, the people who need the money most.
 There is a pattern here in terms of the priority that is given to banks, bondholders and the elite of this country, who are running the country.
 I am not sure what the Government is doing.

 I also ask the Leader for a debate in the new year on Brexit.
 As others said, we are seeing a period of brinksmanship.
 The hope of a managed withdrawal seems to be receding.
-For many of us, the need for a second referendum, which one would hope would produce a different result, becomes much more pressing with every new day and every new incidence of chaos in the British Government, and among the MPs in Westminster.
-I know we have had a number of debates on Brexit but we it would be worth getting an update early in the new year when we return to hear what are the plans are here.
+For many of us, the need for a second referendum which one hopes would produce a different result becomes much more pressing with every new day and every new incidence of chaos in the British Government and among MPs at Westminster.
+I know that we have had a number of debates on Brexit but it would be worth getting an update early in the new year when we return to hear what are the plans here.
 Senator Craughwell has asked what are the contingency plans in the appalling event of a no-deal Brexit.